by Claude Andrew Clegg III

 Ashraf into Middle Classes: Muslims in Nineteenth-century Delhi by Margrit Pernau (Oxford University Press; 544 pages; August 2013).
 Treating identities as inherently dynamic and ever changing, Pernau argues that religious identity became central for Muslims only in the last third of the nineteenth century, and this was closely linked with the creation of a middle class whose members described themselves as ashraf, or “men from a good family.”

-Henry Stubbe and the Beginnings of Islam: The Originall & Progress of Mahometanism Edited by Nabil Matar (Columbia University Press, Dec.
-2013; 288 pages; $50).
+Henry Stubbe and the Beginnings of Islam: The Originall & Progress of Mahometanism Edited by Nabil Matar (Columbia University Press; 288 pages; Dec.
+2013).
 Henry Stubbe (1632–1676) was an extraordinary English scholar who challenged his contemporaries by writing about Islam as a monotheistic revelation in continuity with Judaism and Christianity.
 Audio interview with the author

-NEW October 2013 Lost Enlightenment: Central Asia’s Golden Age from the Arab Conquest to Tamerlane by S. Frederick Starr (Princeton University Press; 696 pages; Oct.
+Lost Enlightenment: Central Asia’s Golden Age from the Arab Conquest to Tamerlane by S. Frederick Starr (Princeton University Press; 696 pages; Oct.
 2013).
 In this sweeping and richly illustrated history, Starr tells the largely unknown story of Central Asia’s medieval enlightenment through the lives and accomplishments of its greatest minds.
-Because nearly all of these figures wrote in Arabic, they were long assumed to have been Arabs.
-In fact, they were from Central Asia–drawn from the Persianate and Turkic peoples of a region that today extends from Kazakhstan through Afghanistan, and from the easternmost province of Iran through Xinjiang, China.

 Muslim Zion: Pakistan as a political idea by Faisal Devji (Harvard University Press; 288 pages; Sept.
 2013).
 Muslim Zion cuts to the core of the geopolitical paradoxes entangling Pakistan to argue that India’s rival has never been a nation-state in the conventional sense.